shuLhan/awwan/README.md

 #put! secret secret
 ```

-First, it will try to read file named "secret".
+First, "#put!" will try to read file named "secret".
+If its exist, it will copy the file as is, without decrypting it.
 If not exist, it will read file named "secret.vault", if it exist it will
 decrypt it and copy it to remote server un-encrypted.